 (Adding Pine needles to the Sage and Rose just occurred to me.
 That seems a perfect Winter bath blend to remedy the melancholy dark days.)

 One last thought on Sage, from the old Latin proverb, “Cur moriatur homo, ciu calvia crescit in horto?“

 “Why should a man die while Sage grows in his garden?”

 I’ll be writing all about Sage this month, so hop on to our newsletter if you’d like to have the posts emailed to you.
-The signup box is at the bottom of this page.
 I often include extras in the newsletter that aren’t shared on the blog.